Frequently Asked Questions About Texas Workers' Compensation Cases

 What if I was injured by someone other than my employer?

 Sure, your employer has workers' compensation coverage and you cannot sue them.
 However, there are sometimes third parties involved in your work injury.
 Say you were injured on the job site, working for your boss, and everything was going great.
 Simultaneously, your employer has contracted an independent company to come in and do some work too.
 If someone from that independent company negligently harms you, you can seek compensation from them.
 Essentially, workers' comp is a relationship between the employer and the employee.
 That third party company does not have workers' comp for you (since you are NOT their employee), and therefore, you can take them to court for compensation.

 What if I was hurt by a co-worker?

-When our clients ask these questions, we try to explain it the best we can.
-We also realize that since we've been practicing law for 25 years, it seems like second-nature to us, but that these are all new concepts to you.
+When our clients ask these questions, we try to explain them the best we can.
+We also realize that since we've been practicing law for 25 years, it seems like second nature to us, but that these are all new concepts to you.
 If your question wasn't answered here, call our offices.
 We're happy to share the knowledge.
 (855) 326-0000.